 David M. Jannetty

-Co-Director of Undergraduate Public Service Programs and Academic Program Manager – Emergency Management and Homeland Security
+Co-Director of Undergraduate Public Service Programs and Program Chair – Emergency Management and Homeland Security

 B.S. in Criminal Justice, Summa Cum Laude, Post University

 M.S. in Criminal Justice with a concentration in Criminal Justice Management, University of New Haven

 Prior to his retirement in 2012, David was the Assistant Deputy Chief with the Waterbury Police Department, having responsibility for over 200 sworn officers and civilians.
 As an administrator, he composed and managed budgets, created policy and procedure, wrote and administered grants and developed training programs.
 David was part of an executive management team which developed initiatives that led to an unprecedented decline in violent crime in the city of Waterbury.

 David is a graduate of the FBI LEEDA Command Institute, PERF Senior Management Institute for Police and the Southern Police Institute Chief Executive Leadership Program.